Key contacts and support

 Who can help me?

 Your state and territory central authority is your main source of support and advice in the period after you bring your child home.

-You can also access intercountry adoption counselling support through the Intercountry Adoption Family Support Service by calling the Intercountry Adoption Support Team on 1300 543 396 or emailing firstname.lastname@example.org
+You can also access intercountry adoption counselling support through the Intercountry Adoptee and Family Support Service (ICAFSS) by calling the ICAFSS Team on 1800 422 377 or emailing email@example.com

 There are many other organisations that support adoptees, including organisations started by people who went through intercountry adoption.
 You can find a list of these organisations under local and community support.